What is emergency contraception?

 Copper Intrauterine Device (IUD)

 An IUD used to be called 'coil'.
-It is a small “T” shaped plastic and copper device that is put into the womb up to five days (120 hours) after the first unprotected sex within your cycle or within five days of the earliest time you could have released an egg.
+A copper coil is a small “T” shaped plastic and copper device that is put into the womb up to five days (120 hours) after the first unprotected sex within your cycle or within five days of the earliest time you could have released an egg.

 Oral methods do not prevent pregnancy if you have further unprotected sex.
 Please read through our information on contraception.
 If you would like to find out more you can attend any Sandyford Clinic or your GP.